-CSFor female models considering the effect of clutch-size, only EBS CB and EBS CO females were investigated, for clutch-sizes of ½, ¾, and full, as it was felt that classification protocols for these clutch sizes and in the species were the most reliable (Jadamec 1999).
-For these females, separate models were run for pooled crab by shell condition across clutch-size categories, and by clutch-size category within shell condition groups.
+In clutch-bearing mature female crab, the egg mass is likely to influence the size-weight relationship, particularly as a function of its CS, a measure of the physical size of the egg mass.
+Currently survey personnel score CS on a range from 0 (no eggs) to 6 (full clutch, with eggs protruding) as per Jadamec (1999).
+For female models considering the effect of clutch-size, only EBS TC and EBS SNC females were investigated, for clutch-sizes of ½, ¾, and full, as it was felt that classification protocols for these clutch sizes and species were least susceptible to error due to subjectivity (Jadamec 1999).

-For analysis, as a first step, exploratory ; this facilitated comparisons with both with prior models (Chilton et al. 2010), through procedural consistency, and follow-on maximum likelihood (ML) models via use of the same base data using forward selectiondeemed the allometric size-weight relationship for each group may be modeled as
+For analysis, as a first step, exploratory least sum squares (LSS) models were run; this facilitated comparisons with both with prior models (Chilton et al. 2010), through procedural consistency, and follow-on maximum likelihood (ML) models via use of the same base data.
+Maximum likelihood models were run using forward selection, beginning with a basic null model, and proceeding to a full model incorporating all relevant covariates, with interaction terms where deemed reasonable.

+For modeling, the allometric size-weight relationship may be modeled as